In-Home Private Dog Training Services

 What is my service area?

-Please note if you live outside of this radius I may still be able to work with you for a travel fee, OR I will happily refer you to a colleague who serves your area!
+Please note if you live outside of my travel radius I may still be able to work with you for a travel fee, OR I will happily refer you to a colleague who serves your area!
 Feel free to still reach out!

 Do you offer payment plans?

-I am absolutely open to offering payment plans!
+I am absolutely happy to offer payment plans!
 I firmly believe that everyone should have access to good training for their dogs, so if you are feeling unsure about the financial commitment required for training please let me know and I’m confident we can make something work!

 Looking to get started?
-Step one is scheduling the first appointment!
+Step one is contacting me, and we'll get you signed up for your first appointment!

 Does your dog just need some help learning basic manners or working through simple training problems like jumping up, counter surfing, barking, digging, chewing, and other “dog stuff”?
 Then you’ll schedule a “Foundation Lesson”!
 During this lesson we’ll discuss the issues you are having, establish simple management strategies and get started with the training!
-This appointment is an hour long and costs $125.
-Click the button below to sign up!
-(Please note, if your dog has a history of fearful or aggressive behavior do NOT schedule a foundation lesson, instead schedule an initial behavior consultation.)
+This appointment is an hour long and costs $160.

-Does your dog have a history of fearful or aggressive behavior?
+Does your dog have a history of fearful, aggressive, or problematic behavior?
 If your dog has any history of barking, lunging, growling, snapping, or biting at other dogs and/or people then you’ll need to sign up for an initial behavior consultation.
 Fear and aggression are complex behaviors to work through, so this initial behavior consultation will go over the issues you are having, go over your dog’s history, discuss your case prognosis, establish management strategies to keep everyone safe, and get started with some simple behavior training if there is still time at the end of the lesson.
-This appointment is an hour and a half long and costs $150.
+This appointment is an hour and a half long and costs $245.

-Once we establish the recommended number of follow up lessons at your initial appointment I will send you follow up homework within 48 hours and the link to schedule follow up sessions.
-Follow up lessons are 45 minutes each.
+Once we establish the recommended number of follow up lessons at your initial appointment I will send you follow up homework within 72 hours and the link to schedule follow up sessions.
+Follow up lessons are about 50 minutes each.
 The pricing for these follow up lessons is:

 Please note, I cannot guarantee that we will be able to completely resolve your dog’s behavior issues or get everything trained within the time frame of the recommended package, although that is what I will aim to do!
 If we have sessions left over even after the behavior is resolved we can work on additional training skills or any other training you might be interested in!